-This bill would require the DHS, to the maximum extent permissible under federal law, to establish a training program for each employee of a County Board of Social Services who assists individuals with the SNAP enrollment and recertification process.
-The purpose of the training will be to educate employees on current federal laws, regulations, and standards concerning SNAP, and best practices to comply with federal SNAP requirements.
+This bill would require the DHS, to the maximum extent permissible under federal law, to establish a training program for each employee of a county board of social services who assists individuals with the SNAP enrollment and recertification process.
+The purpose of the training will be to educate employees, including certain supervisory and managerial employees and designated county training staff, on current federal laws, regulations, and standards concerning SNAP, and best practices to comply with federal SNAP requirements.
 The department is required to periodically review and modify the training program, as needed, to incorporate any changes to federal SNAP laws, regulations, and standards.
-Each County Board of Social Services is responsible for ensuring that all required employees complete the training program at least once in each calendar year.
+Each County Board of Social Services is responsible for ensuring that all required employees complete the training program at least twice in each calendar year.